 Tech Data’s Advanced Solutions team has revealed its channel predictions for 2019 and beyond.
 In today’s digital age, technological advancement can be very subtle.
 It isn’t always about the development of a completely new technology, but instead comes from the gradual evolution of existing technologies and the way they are combined and applied to solve business challenges in new and innovative ways.
 For the channel, this creates new opportunities to stand out above the competition and deliver new forms of value to customers.
 For 2019, here are some of the highlights that Tech Data feel will be important:

 Augmented analytics uses machine learning to automate data insight and enable data sharing.
 These automated insights, taken from augmented analytics, can be utilised in order to improve the day-to-day decision making and the actions of all employees, customers and suppliers.
 In 2019, businesses should expect augmented analytics capabilities to vastly improve as the technology becomes more mature and better understood.
 Augmented analytics is more effective when you have access to large data sets unrestricted by legal ownership or geographical boundaries.
-However in reality we choose to restrict data access for privacy or commercial reasons.
-If this technology is to reach its potential we will need to see a rise in data platforms that can anonymise data for use in machine learning and big data applications.
-We may even see permission based central platforms, where users decide exactly what applications can see what data, for what purposed and for when.
+However, in reality, we choose to restrict data access for privacy or commercial reasons.
+If this technology is to reach its potential, we will need to see a rise in data platforms that can anonymise data for use in machine learning and big data applications.
+We may even see permission-based central platforms, where users decide exactly what applications can see what data, for what purpose and for when.

 For the past decade, cloud computing has been one of the most influential technological trends, but, as more businesses plan for large-scale IoT deployments, edge (or “fog”) computing threatens to improve and replace it.
 Edge computing has been bolstered by the popularity of cloud computing in the first place and, although the two can be said to have a symbiotic relationship, edge computing will shift much of the critical processing away from cloud data centres and, instead, over to the devices connected to them.